techwithgene/Packet-Tracer/README.md

 - Cisco Packet Tracer.

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc
+Note to self: drag & drop screenshots here or use imgur and reference them using imgsrc

 Every screenshot should have some text explaining what the screenshot is about.